gentildpinto/BaseForMyPHPApps/README.md

 Database:

-1 - configure database acces on config.php
+1 - configure database acces on config/config.php

+to run project execute on terminal (on the root directory):

+# php -S localhost:8000 -t public